Layout drift

 Design drift is when an AI-enhanced render looks more polished but changes something important from the original kitchen design, such as layout, cabinet shape, material, window position, appliance placement, or camera angle.

 A beautiful render can still be risky if it changes the design a client approved.
-In a kitchen showroom, small visual changes can create confusion around layout, specification, finish, or expectation.
-That is why AI-enhanced renders need a review process.
+Across KBB and interior projects, small visual changes can create confusion around layout, specification, finish, or expectation.
+That is why AI-enhanced renders need automatic checks and a clear approval process.

 Cabinet runs, islands, doorways, windows, or appliance positions may move or resize.